palantir/gradle-graal/README.md

 **`native-image` controls**
 * `outputName`: the name to use for the image output
-* `mainClass`: (optional) the main class entry-point for the image to run; if absent, the `nativeImage` task builds a shared library instead of an executable
+* `mainClass`: (optional) the main class entry-point for the image to run; if absent, then adding the `--shared` option (see below) results in the `nativeImage` task building a shared library instead of an executable
 * `option`: additional native-image options `https://github.com/oracle/graal/blob/master/substratevm/OPTIONS.md`

 Local GraalVM Tooling Cache